logankilpatrick/wgschool/content/home.md

 (Sessions in bold are fixed in time.)

-Instructors:
-- Check [the bash course](../bash-menu) to see the timing example.
-Here we have 4-5 hours of live in-person lectures converted to 2.5 hours of pre-recorded videos and eventually two days in the online summer school.
-- Let us know if you need a cluster reservation and/or guest accounts on Cedar or Graham.
-By default we are not creating these.
-All WestGrid-Central-taught courses will use a dedicated 6-node (2 cores, 3GB per node) virtual training cluster on Arbutus.

-Details:
+## Details

-- Eventbrite registration will open to participants from all WG institutions in late April - early May
+- Eventbrite registration will open to participants from all WG institutions in early May
   - participants will register for individual courses
 - Format: self-paced learning (mix of reading materials, pre-recorded videos, takeaway exercises) and Zoom sessions
 - To simplify logistics, we will not have parallel courses (everything will be in a single track)